 For the cake:

-- 360 g of normal wheat flour
+- 360 g of all-purpose wheat flour

-- 1 teaspoon of bicarbonate of soda
+- 1 teaspoon of baking soda

-- 1 teaspoon ground Ceylon cinnamon
+- 1 teaspoon of ground Ceylon cinnamon

 - ½ teaspoon of salt